• Which supplement should I choose ?

 If you go to PubMed, the worlds largest database of scientific publications and you enter “chromogenic complex chaga” (or something similar) as a search term NOTHING shows up.
 There is ZERO research using the chromogenic complex in Chaga as a starting point, not even in the most important Russian scientific papers (which are also indexed in PubMed).

 Where the Chaga was harvested is not that relevant.
 When judging a Chaga product the same rules apply as when judging a mushroom supplement in general: check the supplement facts label, or, if possible, the Analysis certificate (CoA) on which that label is based.
-The products therapeutic potency is a combi of using the proper raw material and optimal processing.
-Only the levels of acknowledged bioactives matter.
+The product ‘s therapeutic potential is a combination of using the proper raw material and optimal processing.
+Only the levels of bioactives matter.
 High levels means a pure extract.
 In the end, this determines the therapeutic efficacy, not exotic stories and historic references.

 What is a ‘full spectrum extract’ ?

 This term used to refer to a mushroom extract containing the full spectrum of therapeutically interesting bioactives in a bioavailable form.
-Only extracts that have been extracted using both hot water and alcohol extraction (or fermentation) can claim this.
-These products contain both the water-soluble and the non water-soluble bioactives; in other words, everything that is therapeutically interesting.
+Only extracts that have been extracted without a filtering step (so-called 1:1 extracts) and those using both hot water and alcohol extraction (or fermentation) can claim this.
+These products contain both the water-soluble and the non water-soluble bioactives in a bioavailable form.
+In other words, everything that is therapeutically interesting.
 (During the extraction process only chitin is removed.
 Chitin is the reason non-extracted mushroom products are indigestible: it locks the bioactives in the cell walls of the mushroom, like a LEGO brick is locked in a LEGO wall.)

 However, in the past year we’ve seen several websites where the term ‘full-spectrum’ was used to deceivingly describe a product that was e.g. a combination of mycelia, substrate and fruiting body.
 A smart play with words, but in essence misleading.

-Most medicinal mushrooms were found to have the biggest concentration of bioactives in either the fruiting body or the mycelia, so for most products combining these has no added benefit, although it does indeed sound very ‘complete’ to a layman.
-It is just marketing.
+Most medicinal mushrooms were found to have the biggest concentration of bioactives in either the fruiting body or the mycelia, so for most products combining these has no added benefit, although it does indeed sound very ‘complete’ to an ignorant layman.
+It is just marketing talk.
 Below we give some examples, to illustrate our point.

 Natural Cordyceps.
 The black ‘branch’ on the left is the fruiting body, and the caterpillar is filled with mycelia – only the skin is left.

-Reishi, on the other hand is exactly the opposite: Reishi’s characteristic bioactives (the ganoderic acids and other triterpenes) only start developing when the mycelia are about to form a fruiting body (once a year) and are mainly found in the fruiting body.
+Reishi, on the other hand is exactly the opposite: Reishi’s marker compounds (the ganoderic acids and other triterpenes) only start developing when the mycelia are about to form a fruiting body (once a year) and are mainly found in the fruiting body.